Old-Fritz/DXRCaustics/README.md

 * Easy-to-use dynamic constant buffers and descriptor tables

 ## Requirements
-Require support for DirectX 12 Ultimate, see [this](http://aka.ms/DirectX12UltimateDev) post for details.
+* GPU and driver with support for [DirectX 12 Ultimate](http://aka.ms/DirectX12UltimateDev)

 ### Master branch
 This branch is intended for the latest [released](https://docs.microsoft.com/en-us/windows/release-information/) Windows 10 version.